balcortex/100_days_code_web_development/README.md

 ## Day 055 - 2023/10/27

 Today I learned how to declare arrays in JavaScript.
 To declare an array,  use square brackets and values separated by commas.

+## Day 056 - 2023/10/28

+Today, I learned how to add elements at the end of an array using the push method and remove the last element using the pop method.